GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2024-08-16-thorchain-cosmos.md

 - **Hard Forks**: THORChain’s first hard fork is imminent, followed by another to integrate COSMWASM and Kujira.
 Full integration of Kujira’s apps is expected by September, after which focus will shift to expanding the ecosystem and enhancing user experience.
 - **RUNE and KUJI Incentives**: Both the THORChain and Kujira teams are incentivized for long-term development, with plans to align RUNE and KUJI holders with the success of the integrated ecosystem.

-In conclusion, the integration of COSMWASM and IBC will position THORChain as a more powerful and interconnected player within the Cosmos Ecosystem, with significant implications for DeFi development, cross-chain interoperability, and the value proposition of RUNE and TOR.
+In conclusion, the integration of COSMWASM and IBC will position THORChain as a more powerful and interconnected player within the Cosmos ecosystem, with significant implications for DeFi development, cross-chain interoperability.

 ## Sources